We want a prosperous, self-reliant Greater Manchester with high employment and a wealth of job and training

 The Working Well Expansion aimed to support 2,500 into work by December 2019.
 In fact, the programme achieved this 18 months earlier than expected reaching nearly 3,000 by December 2018.
 Helping our residents sustain this work for the long-term will be a sure sign that we are taking the right steps to a brighter future.

 As with pilot, the expanded programme will offer of up to three years of support (including one year of in-work support).
 Our goal will be to get 20% of people into work, 15% of whom should be in long-term employment.

 Greater Manchester launched its Working Well (Work and Health Programme) in January 2018.
 The programme aims to support the long term unemployed and disabled people into sustainable employment across the city-region.

-First announced as part of the 2014 Devolution agreement, GM successfully negotiated for the opportunity to co-design, procure and deliver a localised version of the new Work and Health Programme.
+First announced as part of the 2014 Devolution agreement, Greater Manchester successfully negotiated for the opportunity to co-design, procure and deliver a localised version of the new Work and Health Programme.
 As a result, the £52 million programme will support nearly 23,000 individuals across Greater Manchester between 2018 and 2024.